 OUR FUNDING POLICY

 The Wharfedale Foundation is a charitable trust that has its roots in the Christian tradition.
 We recognise a common practical vision of a better world with those of other faith traditions and none.
 We fund organisations and initiatives in Yorkshire and the Humber that bring communities together, support communities who feel marginalised and forgotten, or build bridges between communities.
-We fund organisations with an annual income that is at or below £100,000 by giving grants from £500 and usually up to £2,500.
+We fund organisations with an annual income that is at or below £300,000 by giving grants from £500 and up to £25,000.

 The essentials you need: